- Campus Offices

 Did You Know...

 - The lead time policy for internal processing of grant proposals is five days.
-This means that five days prior to the due date of the proposal, a finalized version should have all SMHS signatures and be ready for Research Development and Compliance for final signature.
+This means that five days prior to the due date of the proposal, a finalized version should have all SMHS signatures and be ready for Grants & Contracts Administration for final signature.

 - As the PI of a grant project, you may be contacted by a Federal, State, or University auditor concerning expenses on your grant.
 When you receive these phone calls or e-mails, it is a good idea to direct that individual to myself for explanations and/or clarifications.
 If the auditor insists that a discussion with yourself and/or the department head is needed, I can then set up a meeting with all parties involved.
 If you have any questions or concerns, I can be reached by phone at 777-2808, or by e-mail at firstname.lastname@example.org.

-- When a new grant project number is set up by the UND Grants & Contracts Administration Office, the PI of the project is mailed a copy of the award document and the UND Information Sheet.
-If you did not receive these documents, or have lost them, you can contact Grants Management at 777-2808 for a copy.
+- When a new grant project number is set up by the UND Grants & Contracts Administration Office, the PI of the project is provided a copy of the award document and the UND Information Sheet.

 - UND policy states that if your grant project requires IRB approval, a grant project number (ex.
 UND0012345) will not be set up until the IRB approval has been obtained.